dryjs/dry-test-vm/README.md

 run ```dry-test-vm <path to test script>```

-It will take a while the first time, it'll be faster after the first run.
+It will take a while the first time, it has to provision.
+It will be faster after the first run.
-It will leave the vm running.
+It will leave the VM running.

 Run ```dry-test-vm halt``` to stop it.